ivangeevo/tough_environment/## CHANGELOG.md

 # 0.12(dev)
 + Added compatibility for BWT's aggregate slab blocks like(dirt, grass, etc.) to also loosen up compatible neighbouring dirt.
 + Improved the dirt loosening mechanic to work exactly like it does in BTW.
++ Refactored a bunch of code to make block mortaring logic work much better.
+It's now stored in the datapack of the mod, and should generally work much better.
 + Fixed stone block flickering when breaking to other break levels to not happen anymore.
++ Fixed loot tables for loose stone slabs to properly drop for both double slab breaks and explosion breaks.
 + Fixed loot tables for diamond and emerald ore blocks to have fortune applied again.
 + Fixed loot tables for stone and stone alternative type blocks to properly drop their loot for modern and advanced pickaxes.
 + Changed block breaking modifications to use Fabric events instead of directly mixing into the Block class.
 + Changed depleted(broken) stone blocks to not have break level anymore.
 This change will remain until I figure out how to properly implement the blockstate changing logic for converting blocks into their classes instead of it being called through the Fabric Block Break events.
-+ Updated the mod to BTWR: Shared Library 0.57
++ Updated the mod to Fabric API 0.116.5 & BTWR: Shared Library 0.57

 # 0.11.1
 + Added a new LootConditionType "DESTROYED_BY_EXPLOSION" that explicitly checks whether a block was destroyed by an explosion.